Welcome to our Undergraduate Advising page. Click the following link to go back to our Undergraduate Program Homepage.

-Under normal circumstances, about two weeks before winter registration begins, faculty members will post sign-up sheets outside their offices indicating the days and times they will be available for advising.
+Under normal circumstances, about two weeks before spring registration begins, faculty members will post sign-up sheets outside their offices indicating the days and times they will be available for advising.
 You should sign up for an advising time as soon as possible.
-Advising starts the week before priority registration for the winter term and lasts for two weeks.
+Advising starts the week before priority registration for the spring term and lasts for two weeks.

 The STEM Center and professional advisors are very helpful for making educational goals, navigating through University policies, and answering questions about the GE program.
 For more on CNS Advising, go to CNS Advising website.

 Students must request a graduation requirement check (grad check) through the Office of the Registrar prior to the end of the term of their expected graduation.
 Check this website for more information on grad check and grad check deadlines.